IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-3-editor.markdown

 ![Content assist](/streamsx.documentation/images/atom/jpg/contentassist.gif)

-The screenshot above shows the list of parameters available for the `FileSource` operator.
+The preceeding screen capsure shows the list of parameters available for the `FileSource` operator.

 Operator Templates
 ---------------------

 You can also add operators using templates.

 Imagine that instead of the FileSource operator, we wanted to use the HDFS2FileSource operator to read data from Hadoop.

 To add a new HDFS2FileSource operator to our graph, type `CTRL + SPACE` on an empty line and search the available operator templates for *hdfs*:

 ![operator template content assist](/streamsx.documentation/images/atom/jpg/template.gif)

-A template exists, so use the down arrows to select *HDFS2FileSource for IBM Analytics Engine* and hit enter:
+A template exists, so use the down arrows to select *HDFS2FileSource for IBM Analytics Engine* and hit press the Enter key:
 The template for the operator is added to the file.
 Change the operator's parameters, stream type, and output type to suit your needs.

 Finding problems
 ---------------------

-The bottom left corner of the editor will show any compilation or syntax errors in your code:
+The lower left corner of the editor will show any compilation or syntax errors in your code:

 ![errors list](/streamsx.documentation/images/atom/jpg/error-list.jpg)